vibhavjoshi123/Instance-Segmentation-Using-Mask-RCNN-algorithm/README.md

 ![rc2](https://user-images.githubusercontent.com/37294597/90334260-fb04ef00-dfe9-11ea-9c4e-685a657ff2d1.png)

-Used custom dataset of laptops and labelled them and drew mask on them using labelling software converted them to json and split them in train and test dataset Converted them to COCO dataset format using script to convert them Using google colab registered them with COCO dataset Using Detectron 2(open source library )performed transfer learning to train model on custom dataset for mask of laptop and keyboard
+Used custom dataset of laptops and labelled them and drew mask on them using labelling software

+converted them to json and split them in train and test dataset

+Converted them to COCO dataset format using script to convert them

+Using google colab registered them with COCO dataset

+Using Detectron 2(open source library )performed transfer learning to train model on custom dataset for mask of laptop and keyboard

-Using test dataset we tested our model to draw mask and it performed very well for mask on laptop and keyboard I am giving the link of google colab of the task I performed
+Using test dataset we tested our model to draw mask and it performed very well for mask on laptop and keyboard

 ![rc3](https://user-images.githubusercontent.com/37294597/90334295-4a4b1f80-dfea-11ea-8d74-11ef54c8f431.png)